moritzWa/moritz-digital/content/blog/reading.md

 ---
 title: Reading, its augmentation, and Reading while listening (RWL)
 date: "2021-11-18"
+description: "The science of reading shows that Reading While Listening, also called immersive reading, is an underrated and unexplored reading augmentation."

 ---

 Effective reading is one of the fastest ways to learn and increase your information input, enabling you to understand and solve more and more complex problems.